chrisJuresh/paperWiz/README.md

 ## Usage

-Usage: paperWiz [OPTIONS]

-Options:
-  -w WALLPAPER_PATH   Path to the wallpaper you want to set -p POSITION         Set the position of the wallpaper on the main monitor (1: center, 2: south) -c [WALCOLOR]       Set the color for the second monitor (1: color4 from pywal, -1: main color from wallpaper) -s                  Shrink the wallpaper's vertical resolution to ${smallwallres}
-  -h, --help          Display this help menu and exit

-Example:
-  ./paperWiz -w /path/to/wallpaper.jpg -p 1 -c 1 -s

 Description:
   `paperWiz` is a script to set a wallpaper on two monitors.
 The first monitor is set with the chosen wallpaper and the second monitor is set with either the main color of the wallpaper or a color chosen from pyWal's cache.